Technologicat/unpythonic/README.md

 ### Dynamic scoping

+(To be technically correct, [dynamic assignment](https://groups.google.com/forum/#!topic/racket-users/2Baxa2DxDKQ) as termed by Felleisen.)

 Like global variables, but better-behaved.
 Useful for sending some configuration parameters through several layers of function calls without changing their API.
 Best used sparingly.
 Similar to [Racket](http://racket-lang.org/)'s [`parameterize`](https://docs.racket-lang.org/guide/parameterize.html).
-Also known as *special variables* in some Lisps.
+The *special variables* in Common Lisp work somewhat similarly (but with indefinite scope).

-There's a singleton, `dyn`, which emulates dynamic scoping:
+There's a singleton, `dyn`:

 ```python
 from unpythonic import dyn